Expressivity of Spiking Neural Networks: Proofs

 \subsubsection{Spiking neuron with two inputs}

-First, we provide a simple toy example to demonstrate the dynamics of a spiking neuron.
-Let $v$ be a spiking neuron with two input neurons $u_1,u_2$.
+First, we provide a simple toy example to demonstrate the dynamics of an LSNN neuron.
+Let $v$ be an LSNN neuron with two input neurons $u_1,u_2$.
 Denote the associated weights and delays by $w_{u_i v} \in \R$ and $d_{u_i v} \geq 0$, respectively, and the threshold of $v$ by $\theta_v >0$.
 A spike emitted from $v$ could then be caused by either $u_1$ or $u_2$ or a combination of both.
 Each possibility corresponds to a linear region in the input space $\R^2$.
-We consider each case separately under the assumption that $\delta$ in \eqref{eq:Response_cond} is arbitrarily large and we discuss the implications of this assumption in more detail after presenting the different cases.
+We consider each case separately under Assumption I, i.e., $\delta$ in \eqref{eq:Response_cond} is arbitrarily large, and we discuss the implications of this assumption in more detail after presenting the different cases.

 \textbf{Case 1}: $u_1$ causes $v$ to spike before a potential effect from $u_2$ reaches $v$.
 Note that this can only happen if $w_{u_1 v} > 0$ and